dtczhl/FedTuning/README.md

 Model hyper-parameters such as learning rate and batch size are defined Dataset/speech_command/\_\_init\_\_.py

-### Other datasets

-TODO

 ## Experiments

-The algorithm of FedTuning is in FedTuning/FedTuningTuner.py
+The algorithm of FedTune is in FedTuning/FedTuningTuner.py

 1. FL training with FedTuning enabled
     ```python: